wlloyduw/OLD-ContainerProfiler/README.md

 # ContainerProfiler

 ContainerProfiler includes bash scripts **rudataall.sh** to profile the resource utilization on VM level, container level and process level and **deltav2.sh** to compute the delta statistics of resource utilization between two time instances.
-Detailed usage of the profiler script can be found in the Youtube video linked below.
+Detailed usage of the profiler script can be found in the YouTube video linked below.

 **Authors:** Wes Lloyd & Huazeng Deng & Ling-hong Hung